 III.
 PROPOSED SYSTEM

-We sought to improve data security by ensuring secure data transmission via social media while keeping data hidden inside texture images.
-As a result, this system is suited for maintaining high-level security in the network for data transmission or image preservation.
-Palette stenography is employed in the proposed work to hide the secret message in the image as well as retrieve the secret message from the texture image.
-We also use cover image shares to design efficient encryption/decryption algorithms for the (n, n) -NVSS scheme.
-Digital and printed media are both covered by the proposed algorithms.
-The various options for concealing the generated share are also explained.
-The suggested NVSS approach is user-friendly and manageable, and it decreases transmission risk while also improving the security of participants and shares.
+We are working to facilitate data security in getting secure transmission of data over social media which maintains the data hiding inside texture images.
+Hence this system is suitable for maintaining high-level security for data transmission or image preservation in the network.
+In the proposed work, palette stenography is used to hide the secret message in the image and also extract the secret message from the texture image.
+Also, we develop efficient encryption/decryption algorithms for the (n, n) -NVSS scheme using cover image shares.
+The proposed algorithms apply to digital and printed media.
+The possible ways to hide the generated share are also discussed.
+The proposed NVSS scheme has a high level of user-friendliness and manageability and reduces transmission risk and enhances the security of participants and shares.

 A. Image Stenography